sparkletron/rgb_for_coleco/README.md

   wire inserted and soldered to complete the connection (excess resistor leads is a great option).

   Recommend removing the Y, Pb, Pr inductors that are inline if they are there.
 They will cause color smearing.

+  Output composite resistors and cap are optional, can replace the resistor connecting the output to the inverting input with a jumper.
+  If no gain is wanted.